 I have been photographing artworks and events for a number of artists and institutions since 2013.
-I am a graduate of the BA (Hons) Photography course at Anglia Ruskin University, and a current student of the part-time MA in Documentary Photography and Photojournalism at the University of Westminster.
+In 2019 I graduated from the University of Westminster with an MA in Documentary Photography and Photojournalism.
 I have been professionally trained in object handling at the Museum of Archaeology and Anthropology, University of Cambridge, where I also work part-time as a Photo Collections Assistant.
-I am also a photographer for Art UK in the East of England region.
+I am also a photographer for the Art UK sculpture project in the East of England region.

 When photographing events, I work with minimal intervention and aim to quietly and sensitively observe, capturing natural and candid moments of engagement and enjoyment between audiences, artists, performers and cultural venues.
 In 99% of situations I will not use a flash, working instead with the available ambient and natural lighting, as I believe this is the best way to capture the atmosphere of the event without disturbing or distracting from it.

 When photographing artworks, I work carefully and collaboratively with artists, curators, collections managers and assistants to achieve the desired result.
 I am also able to make suggestions based upon my past experiences of photographing artworks and objects as to what may be most successful, keeping in mind how the images are intended to be used or published, as well as any restrictions regarding accessibility and conservation concerns.
 I have experience of photographing a wide range of museum artefacts and artworks, both small and large, sturdy and fragile.